Boeing Restructures Aircraft Design, Production

 The move comes as Boeing plans to lift factory output by 25 percent over the next 18 months, and tries to develop five derivative jets to meet customer demand for longer-range and more fuel-efficient planes to better compete with Airbus.

 "Successfully balancing our production and development priorities is critical to our future viability and success with customers," Ray Conner, chief of Boeing's commercial planes business, said in a message to Boeing employees on Monday.

 The changes, effective immediately, "will help clarify responsibility, streamline decision-making and accelerate our progress on these priorities," Conner said.

-The new structure creates an airlines programs unit headed by Pat Shanahan, a senior vice president currently in charge of production.
-The division will be responsible for the profit and loss of the jet programs in production, and integrating development of new jets into production.
+The new structure creates an airlines programmes unit headed by Pat Shanahan, a senior vice president currently in charge of production.
+The division will be responsible for the profit and loss of the jet programmes in production, and integrating development of new jets into production.

 The division "puts a specific leader in charge of future development," said Boeing spokesman Marc Birtel, and allows Shanahan to focus on production.

 Boeing's commercial aviation services unit, which provides support for jets in service, will continue to be led by Lou Mancini, a senior vice president.